Samsag6116/Robotic-Arm-using-Hand-Gestures/README.md

 # Robotic-Arm-using-Hand-Gestures

-In this I used ATmega8 controller and BASH language for my project.
+In this I used ATmega8 16bit controller and BASHCOM language for my project.
 I have also included circuit diagram to understand easily..

 Enjoy !!